T32 Resident Research Training Program

 - Dept. of Biomedical Engineering (Brent French, Jeff Holmes, Tom Barker, Shayne Pierce-Cottler)

-- Dept. of Molecular Physiolocy (Brant Isakson, Gary Owens)
+- Dept. of Molecular Physiolocy (Brant Isakson, Gary Owens, Swapnil Sonkusare)

 - Dept. of Neurology (Karen Johnston)

-These departments and mentors have a strong record of collaboration and training, and a major strength of our Training Program is the inter-departmental and multidisciplinary support that each trainee experiences.
+These mentors have a strong record of collaboration and training, and a major strength of our CVSTP is the inter-departmental and multidisciplinary support that each trainee experiences.
 Through the utilization of these various faculty and departments, a broad range of potential research projects is maintained, highlighting the multidisciplinary approach of our program.

-Model: The program is a 2-year program designed for surgical residents who usually will have completed two years of clinical training prior to entering the laboratory.
+Model: The CVSTP is a 2-year program designed for surgical residents who usually will have completed two years of clinical training prior to entering the laboratory.
 Trainees have opportunities to conduct basic research as well as clinical research.
-There are required courses for all trainees including courses in scientific investigation, the ethics of scientific investigation, biostatistics and a multi disciplinary lecture series in the cardiovascular research center.
+There are required courses for all trainees including courses in scientific investigation, ethics of scientific investigation, biostatistics and a multi-disciplinary lecture series in the cardiovascular research center.
 Other courses in the basic science areas can be chosen as desired by the trainees.

-Mentorship: Trainees will select a laboratory, a primary mentor, and a secondary mentor (one being a cardiothoracic surgeon and one being a non-cardiothoracic surgeon) within one month after beginning the program.
-A Training Committee will also be formed for each trainee which will be comprised of the primary mentor, secondary mentor, and two other preceptors from our program who will provide complementary mentorship related to the trainee’s area of study.
-It is required that at least one Training Committee member be a preceptor who specializes in clinical research.
-We encourage trainees to make these decisions as early as possible.
+Mentorship: Trainees will select a laboratory, a primary mentor, and a secondary mentor (one being a surgeon), and a Training Committee will be formed for each trainee which will be comprised of the primary mentor, secondary mentor, and two other preceptors from our program who will provide complementary mentorship related to the trainee’s area of study.
 The Training Committee will provide diverse perspective and feedback to trainees on a regular basis in terms of both laboratory and clinical training.
-Each trainee shall meet with his/her Training Committee within 2 months of appointment to devise a plan for research, classes, training and evaluation over the next two years.
-Every three months thereafter the trainee shall formally meet with his/her Training Committee to evaluate progress, discuss ideas and make any necessary changes in direction/focus.
-In addition, trainees will also participate in weekly lab meetings of the primary and secondary mentors.
+Each trainee shall meet with his/her Training Committee every three months to evaluate research progress, career goals, didactic training, and make any necessary changes in direction/focus.
+Trainees will also participate in weekly lab meetings of the primary mentor and will attend our monthly resident research lunch conference where one resident will present his/her research-in-progress and a faculty member will present a “life skills” seminar.